Extol – Pass the Crown

-I love the Psalms, the poetic sway of song and praise, thankfulness and yes even repentance.
-Some give heavy pen so emotional you can almost feel the author lean from the pages, grab you with fisted hand, look you in the eye and with a raspy voice: “Turn from evil and do good!”
+I love the Psalms.
+The poetic sway of song and praise, thankfulness and yes, even repentance.
+Some give heavy pen so passionately, you can almost feel the author lean from the pages and grab you with a fisted hand, look you in the eye and with a raspy voice: “Turn from evil and do good!”
 (37:27).
 Ok, perhaps not the raspy voice.
+But be assured you will be grabbed.
+If not, you’re not leaning in enough.

-Yet of all the Psalms, what most resonates for me is the exalting of God.
+Yet of all the Psalms, what most causes me pause is the exalting of God.

-King David wrote: “I will extol You, my God, O King, and I will bless Your name forever and ever.”
-(Psalm 145:1, ESV) This, the only Psalm titled ‘A Psalm of Praise, of David’, with twenty-one verses, he opens his praise with direct address ‘my God.’
-Then as king himself, with surrendered heart ‘my God and King’ and his declaring is unending ‘forever and ever.’
-Such humility and so much praise.
+King David wrote: “I will extol You, my God, and King, and I will bless Your name forever and ever” (Psalm 145:1, ESV).
+To launch the twenty-one verses, he opens his worship with humility and adoration.
+As a king himself, with a surrendered heart–he passes the crown, “my God and King.”

-‘I will extol You’ – extol, the word is pretty much obsolete these days.
-It sounds so ‘Old English.’
+“I will extol You.”
+Extol, the word is pretty much obsolete these days.
 When was the last time we used it in a sentence?
 It isn’t active in our speech, prayers, or worship.
 (Or should it?)

 Extolling Him